-Dr. Phillips notes that the study also dealt with two hot-button issues, notes Phillips.
+Dr. Phillips notes that the study also dealt with two hot-button issues.
 “Patients who saw early results from physical therapy were not banging down the doors for prescription painkillers or for additional imaging tests, which often is the case for patients who do not receive immediate attention and remain in pain.”

-The Impact of Phillips’ tDPT Capstone Project
+An Impactful tDPT Capstone Project

-Phillips, who never envisioned himself as a researcher, now sees research as a path to promote change in healthcare.
+Dr. Phillips, who never envisioned himself as a researcher, now sees research as a path to promote change in healthcare.
 “You do not need an elaborate study design.
 Find a good mentor, and if you have a hunch about a promising research project, particularly where waste is evident, pursue it.”

 The University of St. Augustine for Health Sciences (USAHS) offers an online Transitional Doctor of Physical Therapy (tDPT) program* designed for working clinicians, with optional on-campus immersions (currently postponed due to COVID-19).
 Specializations include Manual Therapy, Primary Care, Craniofacial, Teaching & Learning, and Executive Leadership.
 Complete coursework when and where you want and earn your advanced degree while keeping your work and life in balance.